Quality of life comparison

-United States has a GDP per capita of $57,300, while in Bahrain, the GDP per capita is $50,300.
+United States has a GDP per capita of $60,200 as of 2020, while in Bahrain, the GDP per capita is $40,900 as of 2020.

-In United States, approximately 5.8 per 1,000 infants die before they reach the age of one.
-In Bahrain, on the other hand, 9.2 per 1,000 infants do.
+In United States, approximately 5.2 children (per 1,000 live births) die before they reach the age of one as of 2022.
+In Bahrain, on the other hand, 10.2 children do as of 2022.

 United States has a total of 19,924 km of coastline.
 In Bahrain, that number is 161 km.